vipersfly23/Lab4_Her/README.md

 ######ALU Modification
-The ALU was modfified by adding the following cases to the ALU code:
+The ALU was modified by adding the following cases to the ALU code:

 The following is the schematic of the cases being added to the ALU: